astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

     ![Screenshot of the Astro UI showing the Astro Environment Manager and the + Connection button.](/img/docs/use-case-astro-connections_conn_one.png)

 2. Create a new connection to your data warehouse.
-We use Snowflake for this example but you can use any SQL-based data warehouse.
+We use Snowflake for this example, but you can use any SQL-based data warehouse.
 If no connection type is available for your data warehouse, you can select the type **Generic**.

 3. Give the new connection the name `snowflake_conn_management_demo` and fill the connection form with your connection credentials.
 Make sure to provide the _development_ database to the `DATABASE` field in the connection form, we override this field later for the production deployment.
 To make sure this connection is available to all existing and future Deployments in this workspace, toggle switch at the start of the form to **Linked to all**.